andris2583/SzakdolgozatFE/README.md

 ## TODO

 - ~~BE image store should be done with ids instead of names~~
-- save img w,h to image entity, so loading ghost w,h is good
 - ~~create good EXIF extractor~~
 - ~~look into Tensorflow - opencv auto image tagging~~
 - ~~image masonry loading pulse skeleton, random height thing to different own component~~